19 Beloved Fast Foods You'll Never Be Able to Order Again

 Sonic's French Toaster

-Two massive slices of French toast, eggs, and bacon or sausage.
-This breakfast of champions was introduced in 2015 but, inexplicably, Sonic chose to replace it with the clearly inferior Breakfast Toaster.
+This sandwich included two massive slices of French toast, eggs, and bacon or sausage.
+The breakfast of champions was introduced in 2015 but, inexplicably, Sonic chose to replace it with the inferior Breakfast Toaster.
 This sandwich removes the best part—French toast—and replaces it with Texas toast, losing the sweet-savory combo that devotees loved.
 But don't listen to me; take it from a guy who drove 20 miles just to get one.

-You may not be terribly concerned about what sauce you eat your McNuggets with, but there are at least 25,000 people out there that think you need to get your priorities straight.
+You may not be concerned about what sauce you eat your McNuggets with, but there are at least 45,126 people out there that think you need to get your priorities straight.
 That's the number of signatures on a Change.org petition devoted to bringing back the McDonald's Szechuan sauce.
-For reference, roughly the same number of people rallied behind this petition for net neutrality, but who's counting?

 Burger King's Cini-Minis

-In the late nineties Burger King started an unlikely turf war with Cinnabon, introducing their response to the famous pastries with their own Cini-Minis.
-These were delectable, miniature rolls of sugary, gooey tastiness, and they were a hit among fans of the King.
-One Change.org petitioner's pain is still very real: "Cini-Minis were a large part of my childhood and Burger King chicken-stripped them away from me like the jesters they are."
+In the late '90s, Burger King started an unlikely turf war with Cinnabon, introducing its response to the famous pastries.
+Cini-Minis were delectable, miniature rolls of sugary, gooey tastiness, and they were a hit among fans of the King.
+One Change.org petitioner's pain is still very real: "Cini-Minis were a large part of my childhood, and Burger King chicken-stripped them away from me like the jesters they are."

 Fast food isn't always about the taste—it's about convenience and choice.
 That's where the fans of McDonald's Salad Shakers come in.
-Yes, this is an iceberg lettuce salad in a plastic cup, but there's no accounting for taste so it has a Facebook group dedicated to bringing it back.
-Here's the core of their argument: "This was a revolutionary way for the fast food giant to sell healthy, nutritious food in a convenient, portable way with almost no mess."
+The novelty of the plastic cup alone led to a Facebook group of fans dedicated to bringing it back.
+Here's the core of their argument: "This was a revolutionary way for the fast-food giant to sell healthy, nutritious food in a convenient, portable way with almost no mess."
+Taste aside, they make a good point.

 McDonald's Beef Tallow Fries

 While vegetarians rejoiced when McDonald's switched from using beef fat to vegetable oil for their French fries, not everyone was pleased.
 As numerous sources have noted, it's not your imagination that the fries tasted better when you were a kid.
-The switch in the early nineties still has people riled up more than twenty years later.
-The vegetable oil fries lack the savory flavor of old, but never fear—if you're really committed, you can whip up a homemade batch of beef-fat-fried goodness.
+The switch in the early '90s still has people riled up after all these years.
+The vegetable oil fries lack the savory flavor of old, but never fear—if you're committed, you can whip up a homemade batch of beef-fat-fried goodness.

 Taco Bell's XXL Chalupas